-ATAS International, Inc. is 50, and the anniversary is being celebrated throughout 2013.
-A third-generation, family-owned business that went from a siding and trim company in an immigrant’s basement to an industry leading metal manufacturer with locations throughout the United States.
-Well that is something to celebrate.
+ATAS International, Inc. is a family-owned business that went from a siding and trim company in an immigrant’s basement to an industry leading manufacturer of metal panels for the building envelope, with locations throughout the United States.

-ATAS was founded in1963 by Jacobus "Jack" P. Bus in his home’s basement in Rochester, N.Y.
-His wife, Nel, and their eight children—Marian, Dick, Gerard, Josie, Jim, Angela, Alex and Lisa—were all part of the manufacturing and installation team.
-“Everyone was excepted to work,” Nel explained.
+Aluminum Trim And Shapes was founded in1963 by Jacobus "Jack" P. Bus in his home’s basement in Rochester, NY.
+His wife, Nel, and their eight children, were all part of the manufacturing and installation team.
+“Everyone was expected to work,” Nel explained.
 “We were a family, and we all had jobs to do.”

-Today, ATAS has two locations in Allentown, as well as facilities in Mesa, Ariz., and Maryville, Tenn.
-Brightsmith Coil Coaters, Morrisville, Pa., is a sister company of ATAS that was acquired in 2008.
-Product categories include metal roofing, wall and ceiling panels for commercial and residential buildings, as well as accessories, trim and moulding.
+Today, ATAS has two locations in Allentown, as well as facilities in Mesa, AZ, and Maryville, TN.
+Brightsmith Coil Coaters, in Morrisville, PA, is a sister company of ATAS that was acquired in 2008.
+Product categories include metal roofing, wall and ceiling panels, as well as accessories and trim, for commercial and residential buildings.
 ATAS operations have been certified to the ISO 9001:2008 with design International Quality System Standard in all locations.
 This certification assists ATAS with maintaining industry leadership; utilizing a customer focus and quality improvements that are consistent with continued growth, enhanced customer service and employee satisfaction; and harnessing growth responsibility.

-ATAS also manufactures ATA-Solar, a building integrated photovoltaic roof system that transforms solar energy into electricity.
+In addition to InSpire, ATAS manufactures other sustainable building products.
 Where possible, ATAS roofing products are coated with a cool pigment paint that reflects infrared radiation.
 This allows the color to appear the same but keeps the material cooler, reducing the urban heat island effect, lowering the building’s interior temperature and slashing cooling season utility bills.
-ATAS products may contribute to LEED credits and/or be ENERGY STAR qualified.
+Implementation of above sheathing ventilation (ASV) can also help to create a more energy efficient building.
+The ATAS standing seam roof panels are solar ready, making it easy to attach photovoltaic systems without roof penetrations.
+Many ATAS products may also contribute to LEED credits and/or be ENERGY STAR qualified.

-While ATAS honors its past, it strives for great accomplishments in the future.
-In Arizona, ATAS is adding the Building Envelope Design Center.
-This educational facility will be filled with mock installations and other tools to help educate contractors, architects and others in the construction community about metal design and installation.
-The company also is working with an overseas laminating company for a future partnership.
-Adding laminates to metal panels will open new design possibilities for the company.
+In Arizona, ATAS added the Building Envelope Design Center, and at their headquarters in Allentown, Pennsylvania, they are renovating the Kennis Center to increase the size of that training center and incorporate state of the art technology.
+These educational facilities are, and will continue to be, filled with mock installations and other tools to help educate contractors, architects and others in the construction community about metal design and installation.
+Adding insulated metal panels and metal panel laminates to the product offering will open new design possibilities for the company.

 Manufacturing Facilities of ATAS